ScryEngineering/scrygroup.com/content/blog-posts/2019-05-13/Why 100% utilization of your time is a bad goal.md

 ### Dedicate time to strategy, learning and skills development

-New tools and technologies are released all the time, and we can either learn to use them or fade into irrelevance.
-While a serious skills deficit is difficult to recover from, you can avoid the panic-inducing feeling of lagging behind by dedicating time in your week for learning and skills development.
+New tools and technologies are released all the time, and we can either learn to use the ones applicable to us or fade into irrelevance.
+A serious skills deficit is difficult to recover from, but you can avoid the panic-inducing feeling of lagging behind by dedicating time in your week for learning and skills development.

 This could include:

-- taking an online or in-classroom course to gain or renew certification
+- taking an online or in-classroom course to obtain or renew certification
 - reading books, trade publications or industry websites
 - attending a conference, networking event or workshop
 - learning how to use new technologies, software, apps, etc.